opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To customize the set of buttons in the bottom bar of the work area:**

-    Click the option button ( |Toonz71_065| ) on the far left of the bottom area, and select the elements to show, or deselect those to hide, in the menu that opens.
+    Click the option button (|option|) on the far left of the bottom area, and select the elements to show, or deselect those to hide, in the menu that opens.